simpla-fusion/SimPla/docs/DesignDocument.md

 3. Easy to implement one physical model by using different numerical algorithms.
 This made it easy to compare those different numerical algorithms, and is helpful to form a uniformed interface to the physical model (despite the used numerical algorithm)
-4. Easy to implement new physical model by code and data structure reuse.
+4. Easy to implement new physical model by code and m_data structure reuse.
 The separation of computation from numerical algorithms has similar advantages.
 And, in particular, this separation makes it possible to perform the performance optimization on computational level without affecting the physical model, numerical algorithms and program results.